reddit12345/COMP3040A2/README.md

 # Hosting a Resume on Github
 # About
-To describe the practical steps of how you host and format your resume on Github to share your professional portfolio with future employers and
+To describe the practical steps of how you host and format your resume on Github to share your professional portfolio with future employers and other collaborative individuals.

 # Prerequisites
 - A resume in markdown format